Durgam Cheruvu metro station

 Durgam Cheruvu Metro Station is located on the Blue Line of the Hyderabad Metro.

 History

 It was opened on 20 March 2019.

 The station

 Structure

 Durgam Cheruvu elevated metro station situated on the Blue Line of Hyderabad Metro.

 Facilities

 The stations have long staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.